A. A. Ames: Later life

 After the end of the final trial, Ames returned to Minneapolis to practice medicine.
 He died quite suddenly during the night on November 16, 1911.
 His obituary in the Minneapolis Morning Tribune described Ames as a 33rd degree Scottish Rite Freemason, and a Knight Templar.
 He was also a member of the Knights of Pythias.
 After a service inside his home by a Unitarian minister, his body was cremated in Minneapolis's Lakewood Cemetery.
 He left his widow a sum of $1,410.94 and a sum of $1 to each of his surviving children.

 Legacy

-More than a century after his death, the crimes committed by Dr. Ames during his last term as Mayor remain a well-known chapter in the history of organized crime in the Twin Cities.

 In his memoir Augie's Secrets, Twin Cities journalist Neal Karlen concedes that the power temporarily wielded in Minneapolis by Jewish-American organized crime figures like Kid Cann and David Berman beginning in the Prohibition-era gave a major boost to local anti-Semitism, for which Minneapolis became infamous nationwide.
 Karlen further argues, however, that the pervasive criminality during Mayor Ames' last term demonstrates that the city of Minneapolis was even more corrupt when Scandinavians and White Anglo-Saxon Protestants were still running it.